anon0mys/scavengr_rails_frontend/README.md

 - Setup [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/_installation.html)

 ### Elasticsearch
 - This project uses elasticsearch as the docstore for location data.
-To set up a basic elasticsearch instance follow the [getting started documentation](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/_installation.html).
+To set up a basic elasticsearch instance, follow the [official getting started documentation](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/_installation.html).
-- Once elasticsearch is installed and started run the rake setup task:
+- Once elasticsearch is installed and started, run the rake setup task:

   ```
   rake elasticsearch:index_setup
   ```
-- If you ever need to reset the cluster and clear all the data you can run (WARNING This will delete all of the data in elasticsearch):
+- If you ever need to reset the cluster and clear all the data, you can run:
+_*WARNING This will delete all of the data in your elasticsearch stores*_

   ```
   rake elasticsearch:index_reset